The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

-That is, the system state will remain admissible when applying each command in the sequence $\overline{s_i}$, and then repeatedly using the last command forever, according to the semantics of $\dmstep$. \um{More general definitions of permanently safe command sequences could be considered, such as repeating a suffix rather than just the last command.
+We define several relevant concepts and then state and prove safety and transparency theorems for Black-Box Simplex. \begin{definition}[Safe System Execution] A system execution is called \emph{safe} if and only if the system state is admissible at every step. \end{definition} Safety can be ensured by following a permanently safe command sequence from a given system state. \begin{definition}[Permanently Safe Command Sequence] Given state $x_i$, a \um{k-length} \emph{permanently safe command sequence} $\overline{s_i} \um{\in \mathcal{U}^k}$ is one where the state $x_j$ is admissible at every step $j \geq i$, where $(u_i,\overline{s_{i+1}}) = \dmstep(\overline{s_i})$, and $x_{i+1} = f(x_i, u_i, w_i)$, for every choice of disturbance $w_i \in \mathcal{W}$. \end{definition} That is, the system state will remain admissible when applying each command in the sequence $\overline{s_i}$, and then repeatedly using the last command forever, according to the semantics of $\dmstep$. \um{More general definitions of permanently safe command sequences could be considered, such as repeating a suffix rather than just the last command.
 For simplicity we do not explore this here. }

-We define the notion of recoverable commands as those that result in states that have permanently safe command sequences.

-\begin{definition}[Recoverable Command] Given state $x_i$, a \emph{recoverable command} $u$ is one where there exists a permanently safe command sequence from $x_{i+1}$, where $x_{i+1} = f(x_i, u, w_i)$, for every choice of disturbance $w_i \in \mathcal{W}$. \end{definition}

-Optimal decision modules are defined by requiring the \dmupdate function accept all sequences that can guarantee future safety.

-\begin{definition}[Optimal Decision Module] An \emph{optimal decision module} has a \dmupdate function that accepts $\overline{t}$ at state $x$ if and only if $\overline{t}$ is a permanently safe command sequence starting from $x$. \end{definition}

-A correct decision module is one which only accepts sequences that can guarantee future safety.
-A correct decision module, by this definition, could reject every command sequence.